Skip to main content

 Vaccination against influenza and COVID-19

-The vaccination programme against influenza and COVID-19 ends on 20 December 2025.
+The national seasonal vaccination programme against influenza and COVID-19 will start again on 1 October 2026.

-Anyone can become infected with influenza and COVID-19, and the vast majority of people experience mild symptoms.
-However, for some people, influenza and COVID-19 can cause serious illness, requiring hospitalisation and, in the worst cases, proving life-threatening.
+Anyone can become infected with influenza and COVID-19, and most people experience only mild symptoms.
+However, for some people, influenza and COVID-19 can cause serious illness, requiring hospitalisation and, in the worst cases, can be life-threatening.

 Vaccination against influenza and COVID-19 reduces the risk of serious illness.
-We therefore recommend vaccination for anyone at risk of serious illness from influenza and COVID-19.
+We therefore recommend vaccination if you are at increased risk of developing serious illness from influenza and COVID-19.

 Remember to follow our infection prevention advice to help stop the spread of both influenza and COVID-19.